Elena' s AI Blog

 At the end of this article, I am asking you, my dear readers, please, do not keep your pet birds in cages all the time.
 Birds need to be happy and fly, even only in a well-ventilated room or a proprietary-sized aviary.
 Otherwise, birds get depressed, suffer psychological trauma, and even a weakened heart due to obesity and lack of training.
 Do not imprison birds or other animals, and we all deserve to be happy and free!
 In return, your pet bird will become a loving and cheerful friend.

-Predicting a Bird Downloaded from Web
+Predicting a Bird Species from a Web-Downloaded Image

 As a bonus section, I will try predicting a bird species with an image of a red avadavat downloaded from the BlogSpot website.
 Will it be well predicted?